yaya2devops/aws-cloud-project-bootcamp/journal/week8.md

 # Week 8 — Serverless Image Processing

-In this week, I used it to define the infrastructure resources required to process images via CDK using Typescript.
+During this week, we utilized the AWS CDK (Cloud Development Kit) to define and deploy the necessary infrastructure resources for image processing.
+Our chosen language for CDK development was the powerful and cool [TypeScript](https://dev.to/andrewbaisden/moving-from-javascript-to-typescript-40ac).

 ![serverless-process-image](assets/week8/Serverless-Architect/serverless-avatar-image-process-bannered.png)

-Get the design in [PNG](assets/week8/Serverless-Architect/serverless-avatar-image-process-bannered.png) or an [Editable](assets/week8/Serverless-Architect/banner-more-interesting.drawio) Format.
+**Get** the design in [PNG](assets/week8/Serverless-Architect/serverless-avatar-image-process-bannered.png) or an [Editable](assets/week8/Serverless-Architect/banner-more-interesting.drawio) Format.
 ## Main Week Eight Tasks

 - [Realtime Notes Taking](#livestream--noting-realtime)